cianc/cianc.github.io/content/posts/electricity maps monitoring - part 1.md

 ---
 title: Electricity Maps - Sustainable IT Monitoring & Grid Signals, 1-5
 draft: true
-created: 2025-11-03
+created: 2025-11-11
 tags:
   - monitoring
   - grids
   - education
 ---
-These are the first four parts in a course on power and emissions monitoring for IT equipment from the folks behind https://app.electricitymaps.com/
+These are the first five parts in a course on power and emissions monitoring for IT equipment from the folks behind https://app.electricitymaps.com/

 https://www.electricitymaps.com/content/lesson-1-introduction-sustainable-it-monitoring-grid-signals
 https://www.electricitymaps.com/content/lesson-2-introduction-sustainable-it-monitoring-grid-signals